timescale/docs/api/_hyperfunctions/time_bucket_gapfill/examples.md

 ### Use `time_bucket_gapfill` and carry last value forward with `prev` expression

 Get the daily average metric value.
-Use the optional `prev` argument of `locf` to fill any gaps at the beginning of the queried time range.
-Note that the `prev` expression returns just a value without a time reference.
+Use the optional `prev` argument to `locf` to fill gaps at the beginning of the queried time range.
+Note that the `prev` expression returns just a value to fill the gap with.
+This is sufficient since the value is just carried forward and not further processed.

 ```sql
 SELECT time_bucket_gapfill('1 day', time) AS day,